 In all of angling, not many experiences compare to seeing a monstrous tarpon catapult through a cloudless blue sky.
 Except, that is, perhaps hearing one explode in the darkness of night.
+Tarpon fishing in Miami is great fishing, but doing it at night is truly a unique experience.

 Welcome to Miami, home of palm trees, high fashion and nighttime tarpon fishing.
 Over the years, hundreds of thousands of poons have been landed after dark around this bustling metropolis.
 And while much of the city’s after-hours tarpon bite occurs in the bumpy waters of inlets and along beaches, another game is played within the calmer confines of Biscayne Bay.